amilbek/reservelt/README.md

-# ReserVelt
+# Reservelt

-**ReserVelt** is a modular application consisting of both backend and frontend components.
-It provides a robust platform for reservation management with a scalable backend and an intuitive frontend user interface.
+**Reservelt** is the application to reserve table online for restaurants.

 ---